arunsatyarth/CSRoot/README.md

 # CSRoot
-Gives you Developer Access to any 3rd party .NET UI app at Runtime.
-Helps you automate, test, modify any .Net UI App at runtime....
+.Net Library which gives you Developer Access to any  .NET UI app at Runtime.
+Helps you automate, test, modify any 3rd party  .Net UI App at runtime.

 #Use Cases